 Even if baking at home isn't for you, there's always a way to share National Chocolate Chip Cookie Day with the people in your life.
 Home-baked or store-bought, you can still spread love by the baker's dozen by simply sharing some of your cookies with friends.
-Make up a few gift packages with some plastic wrap and paper plates, or invite over your friends for a cookie party.
-Just don't forget the milk!
+Make up a few gift packages or invite good friends for a cookie party but don't forget the milk!

-Bakers are always giving out free samples, and many bakers use National Chocolate Chip Cookie Day as a great excuse to introduce new customers to this most-beloved of cookie concoctions.
+Bakers are always giving out free samples and National Chocolate Chip Cookie Day is a great excuse to introduce new customers to this most-beloved of cookie concoctions.
 On August 4, grab a friend and visit all the bakeries in your area.
-Depending on the baker, you might each get a free sample, a whole cookie, or even a chocolate chip cookie sampler pack complete with varietals like Chocolate Chocolate Chip and White Chocolate Macadamia for your tasting pleasure.
+You might each luck into free samples of Chocolate Chocolate Chip and White Chocolate Macadamia for your tasting pleasure.